adityadhiman96/Hospitality-Revenue-Occupancy-Analytics-Dashboard/README.md

 * Identify revenue leakage caused by cancellations and no-shows.
 * Understand customer behavior and booking patterns.
 * Support pricing and demand-management decisions.

+This project asks one question:
+* *Is revenue being lost because of low demand, or because of how rooms are priced and managed?*

 ---